Talking Sawfish: Interview with Michael Grant

 What is it that drew you to Papua New Guinea for your research?

-PNG is known for its birds of paradise, its tree kangaroos, but what are its freshwater systems like?
+PNG is known for its birds of paradise and tree kangaroos, but what are its freshwater systems like?

 An expansive sand bank at the coast of Kikori River Delta.
 Shallow turbid sand banks are ideal habitat for all sawfish species (c) Michael Grant